Disability Fitness : Nutrition and Health

 When we keep our bodies active through a consistent exercise program, we are adding to our body's ability to metabolize food and keep weight down.
 Further, good fitness means strong and limber muscles and a strong cardiovascular system.
 Exercise also lowers blood pressure and reduces stress levels.

 When you look at fitness and nutrition and the consequences of ignoring their importance, it is not difficult to see how large a role they play in our health.
-First and foremost, it is important to understand how powerfully diet can affect us.
+Foremost, it is important to understand how powerfully diet can affect us.
 Natural, whole foods - such as fresh vegetables, fruits, whole grains, and lean proteins - give our bodies the vitamins that it needs to function effectively.
 We have energy when we eat right.
-And when we have energy we burn fat.
-Eating properly allows us to maintain a healthy weight and keep undue stress off of our heart; it also allows us to keep our blood pressure and cholesterol levels in the healthy range.
-Most importantly, good nutrition keeps our bodies stocked with antioxidants that fight off a range of illnesses including cancer.
+And when we have energy, we burn fat.
+Eating properly allows us to maintain a healthy weight and keep undue stress off our hearts; it also allows us to keep our blood pressure and cholesterol levels in the healthy range.
+Most importantly, good nutrition keeps our bodies stocked with antioxidants that fight off a range of illnesses, including cancer.

 Regular exercise is one of the requirements necessary to address health and fitness issues.
 The types of exercises that will improve and strengthen the heart muscles are highly recommended.

-If you spend long hours in a wheelchair you know it can lead to uneasiness and be very uncomfortable, which is true for anyone who is disabled.
+If you spend long hours in a wheelchair, you know it can lead to uneasiness and be very uncomfortable, which is true for anyone who is disabled.
 Keeping the body moving as much as possible in your wheelchair should be a regular part of your daily fitness program.
-This should be a priority no matter what your disability.
-Doing regular wheelchair exercise will help you increase your strength, flexibility, improve your mobility, strengthen your heart and lungs, and help you control your weight.
+This should be a priority regardless of your disability.
+Doing regular wheelchair exercise will help you increase your strength, and flexibility, improve your mobility, strengthen your heart and lungs, and help you control your weight.

 Keep Body Moving